jjclark1982/calc/README.md

 If you discover an error, ambiguity, or bug, you will receive the maximum "Marker's discretion" credit (1 mark).
 The following rules apply:

-1. It must be a report on the currently posted version of the benchmark.
+1. It must be a report on the currently posted version of the material.
 2. It must be reported on the UTS Online discussion board to be accepted.
 3. It must be a genuine bug.
 By genuine I mean it requires me to amend the material.
 4. If a number of students post a report on the same bug, the first who posted will receive the mark.